Wall Street gains on hopes of coronavirus slowdown

 Oilfield services firm Halliburton Co HAL.N said it would cut about 350 jobs in Oklahoma and that its executives would reduce their salaries.

-Advancing issues outnumbered decliners more than 6-to-1 on the NYSE and 2-to-1 on the Nasdaq.
+Advancing issues outnumbered decliners for a 6.01-to-1 ratio on the NYSE and a 2.44-to-1 ratio on the Nasdaq.

 The S&P index recorded four new 52-week highs and no new low, while the Nasdaq recorded nine new highs and 14 new lows.